 Agenda Item 73(b): Promotion and Protection of Human Rights

-Intervention by the Republic of Maldives to the Report by the Special Rapporteur on promotion and protection of the rights to freedom of opinion and expression, Mr. David Kaye
+Intervention by the Republic of Maldives to the Report by the Special Rapporteur on Extreme Poverty and Human Rights, Mr. Philip Alston

 United Nations, New York, 22 October 2015